tamsanh/kedro-introduction-tutorial/README.md

   filepath: data/08_reporting/survival_breakdown.png
 ```

-As we can see, the chart is located inside of the `data/08_reporting/survival_breakdown.png` folder.
+As we can see, the `filepath` for this chart is located inside of the `data/08_reporting/survival_breakdown.png` folder.
 The `data` has a lot of different subfolders.
 To understand the meaning of all of them, you can take a look at this page on the kedro documentation: [What is data engineering convention?](https://kedro.readthedocs.io/en/stable/11_faq/01_faq.html?highlight=reporting#what-is-data-engineering-convention).

 Opening up our file, we can see it should look something like this: